 JWTs represent a set of claims as a JSON object that is encoded in a JWS and/or JWE structure.
 This JSON object is the JWT Claims Set.
-As per RFC 4627 [RFC4627] Section 2.2, the JSON object consists of zero or more name/value pairs (or members), where the names are strings and the values are arbitrary JSON values.
+As per Section 4 of [I-D.ietf-json-rfc4627bis], the JSON object consists of zero or more name/value pairs (or members), where the names are strings and the values are arbitrary JSON values.
 These members are the claims represented by the JWT.

 The member names within the JWT Claims Set are referred to as Claim Names.
 The corresponding values are referred to as Claim Values.